am0nt31r0/Delete-Old-Kernels/README.md

 # Delete-Old-Kernels
-# Use the Script on Ubuntu Systems and derivates.
+ Use the Script on Ubuntu Systems and derivates.

-# Run the script: ./deleteOldKernels.bash
+Description

+The scripts searches for old kernels and the user is asked if he want to delete the old ones and after the grub is updated.
+It is best to reboot when the script is terminated.

+Tested on:
+Maui, Ubuntu and Mint operating systems.

+Don't forget to run the script as sudo: sudo ./deleteOldKernels.bash

 # By am0nt031r0